Worried about COVID-19?

 A never-ending task

-“Needs change as communities grow and evolve, and OSF HealthCare grows and evolves, so our disaster preparedness plans need to grow and evolve, too,” Erbentraut said.
+“Needs change as communities grow and evolve, and as OSF HealthCare grows and evolves, so our disaster preparedness plans need to grow and evolve, too,” Erbentraut said.
 “That means continuously updating plans, and constantly providing new training for Mission Partners to execute those plans.”